Sterling City High School

 Sterling City High School is a public high school located in Sterling City, Texas (USA) and classified as a 1A school by the UIL.
 It is part of the Sterling City Independent School District that covers all of Sterling County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

+The school district includes all of Sterling County.